haxislancelot/Nightshade/README.md

   - Yes, GriffithTweaks is compatible with Magisk, KSU, and APATCH for a wider range of customization options.

-**Does GriffithTweaks work on all devices/processor types?**
+**Does GriffithTweaks work better on Snapdragon processors?**

-  - Yes, GriffithTweaks is designed to be universal, though compatibility may vary on certain devices.
+  - GriffithTweaks is optimized for Snapdragon processors, providing enhanced performance on such devices.

 **Is there a risk of device looping after installation?**